alekhyaogiboyina/PROJECT_CHAT_BOT/README.md

-# Project Title : Healthcare Chatbot Using Machine Learning and Natural Language Preocessing
+# Project Title : Healthcare Chatbot Using Machine Learning and Natural Language Processing
 The aim of this project is to develop an intelligent healthcare assistant that predicts diseases based on user symptoms and provides personalized recommendations.
 It offers disease descriptions, precautions, medications, workouts, diet plans, and connects users to relevant specialists.

 ## Features